 Fun Fall Turkey Suckers

 I love a good Thanksgiving DIY craft.
 This is actually my husband’s favorite holiday because there are no gifts involved.
 It’s truly about being with your family on that special day.
 So, to be able to extend the joys of Thanksgiving into the regular week WORKS for us!
-This is a great craft to do with the kids.
+This is a great Thanksgiving Turkey craft for kids.
 You can make enough for them to bring in for their class.
 Or you can use them as plate decorations for your upcoming feast.
 Up to you!
 Either way, it’s a fun opportunity to get the kids involved and to feel included in the holiday prep.

 - 12”x 8” Piece of Burlap